It all started with a question: why don’t more kids play golf?

 Impact, Influence, and Inspire

-Over the past 20 years, The First Tee has grown to reach more than 4 million young people annually.
+Over the past 20 years, The First Tee has grown to reach millions of young people.
 Our program helps kids build character and confidence, developing the core values and life skills that stay with them on and off the golf course.